MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - Pdoc

 - Better Comments: Available on Pycharm too.
+Helping us cwrite human-friendly comments.

 - autoDocstring: To automatically generate docstrings.
 Available on Vscode.

 - [mkdocs](https://github.com/mkdocs/mkdocs): A way to automatically generate documentation on a GUI

+- Postman: For API testing

+- SQLite: To view the content of a database.

+- Dev containers: To get into a docker container and see the folders and files.

 86) In the book of gang of 4 design patterns, most design patterns recommend composition over inheritance.
 Composition is a "has a" relationship and Inheritance is a "is a" relationship.
 Inheritance leads to more coupling, which is something we don't want.
 For the same codebase, composition has less code over inheritance.
 Inheritance leads to a combinatorial explosion of code base.